-Note: The "Look Inside" feature is for reference only.
-It does not reflect the current year's packet but will be updated upon product completion for 2018.
+Note: The "Look Inside" feature is for reference only and may not reflect the most recent version.

 ANNOUNCEMENT - Copy Editing for Journalism is no longer a pilot contest and was officially adopted by UIL in 2018-19!
 The Practice Packets sold on this page are excellent for improving your UIL Copy Editing skills.
 However, if you are looking for the new packet for Copy Editing, you can find it included in the Journalism Practice Packet HERE.

 Unsure what to expect from this relatively new UIL contest?
 The pilot is comprised of a three-part, 15-minute exam.
 Students edit short excerpts, illustrating their understanding of skills required of copy editors and knowledge of the requirements of the Associated Press style book.
 Copy editors are in high demand in today’s job market, and we are excited to introduce practice tests for this new event.
 Use this packet to explore the expectations of this event and hone your copy editing skill set.
 Each Practice Packet includes six challenging practice exams compiled from invitational tests used at real UIL practice meets!

 About the Author